Upcoming Course Dates:

 Elevators are much trickier than they look.
 Many a job-seeker have been defeated by some kind of "elevator question."
 Elevators are diabolical.

-This course is for experienced programmers who want to test their problem solving, modeling, design, and testing skills on a "small" problem of curious difficulty.
+This course is for experienced programmers who want to test their problem solving, modeling, design, and testing skills on a "modest" problem of curious difficulty.
 Basic knowledge of data structures, functions, and classes is recommended.

 This course is taught by David Beazley.
 David is a former university professor who used to enjoy torturing students with courses in operating systems and networks.
 David is better known in the Python world as the author of the Python Distilled (Addison Wesley) and Python Cookbook, 3rd Edition (O'Reilly Media).
 He has also given various conference talks including a few infamous bits of live coding.

-Copyright (C) 2005-2024, David Beazley
+Copyright (C) 2005-2026, David Beazley